wmde/wikibase-release-pipeline/development/CONTRIBUTING.md

 # Only run a single suite (e.g., repo)
 ./wbs-dev test repo

+# Skip the initial build when the required images were built separately
+./wbs-dev test repo --skip-build

 # Only run a specific file within the setup for any test suite (e.g., repo and the Babel extension)
 ./wbs-dev test repo --spec specs/repo/extensions/babel.ts